Mahesh Bindra: Political career

 In his maiden speech on 6 November 2014 Bindra pledged to confront "the monsters who would stand against a fair and just society ..." and "... defend the rights of all those who feel aggrieved and are".
 Bindra was appointed New Zealand First's customs, ethnic affairs, and corrections spokesperson.
 He has been appointed to Parliaments Law and Order Select Committee.

 With Winston Peters' win in the 2015 Northland by-election his executive assistant, Ria Bond became the New Zealand Party's 12th member of Parliament.

 He moved up one place to 10th on the party list for the 2017 New Zealand general election.
 New Zealand First only gained 9 seats in the election, ending Bindra's time in Parliament.

 Since the 2017 election Bindra has remained active in New Zealand First.
 He stood again for the party in the 2020 election, as its candidate for the seat of Hutt South.
 Bindra came sixth place, gaining only 316 votes.
 New Zealand First's popular vote also dropped to 2.6%, below the five percent threshold needed to enter Parliament.

+In September 2023, Bindra stood down as NZ First's candidate in the Panmure-Ōtāhuhu electorate for the 2023 New Zealand general election, citing personal reasons.